Hollow Knight: Silksong: 2014–2019: Conception and announcement

+In July 2017, Team Cherry created the first known sketch for Silksongs world of Pharloom, then known as "Loomland".
+It featured early concepts of areas that remained in the final game, such as Greymoor and the Marrow (Boneforest), alongside ones that were later scrapped or reworked.
+The Citadel, then known as the "City of Song", the central location of Silksongs narrative, existed in this original concept map.
+Throughout the rest of 2017 and 2018, Team Cherry continued expanding Silksongs map and developed the game while also working on Hollow Knights announced final expansion, Godmaster, which released in August 2018.

-Hollow Knight: Silksong was announced on 14 February 2019 in a trailer, with a developer diary video sharing more information.
-After the announcement, per GameSpot, "updates [were] sporadic and infrequent".
-The developers released an update in March 2019, sharing descriptions and images of characters who will appear in Silksong.
+On 14 February 2019, Team Cherry announced Silksong for Nintendo Switch and PC in a trailer, with a developer diary video sharing more information.
+The developers released an update in March 2019, sharing descriptions and images of characters set to appear in Silksong.
 They thanked the game's fans for supporting them regarding the announcement of the sequel.
 Silksong was playable during E3 2019, at the Nintendo booth, and a Nintendo Treehouse livestream additionally showed off the game.
-Team Cherry released a new blog post soon after this, which mentioned that the area "Greymoor" is one of the biggest they've ever created; the post also explained further gameplay details.
-In December 2019, Team Cherry released a preview of the soundtrack, composed by Christopher Larkin, as well as an update on the total number of enemies developed (which was 165 at the time), with a focus on a trio, described as "members of a scholarly suite."
+Post-E3, Team Cherry released a blog post, which overviewed the area "Greymoor", noting it as one of the biggest areas they ever created; the post also explained further gameplay details.
+In December 2019, Team Cherry posted another blog post, containing a two-track preview of the soundtrack, composed by Christopher Larkin, as well as an update on the total number of enemies developed (which was 165 at the time), with a focus on a trio, described as "members of a scholarly suite."

-In June 2020, Team Cherry began a series of riddles that revealed non-player characters and short videos of Silksong once solved; these riddles continued into July.
-One of the characters revealed was "Seth", created by a fan named Seth Goldman who was battling terminal cancer and had wished to meet Team Cherry.
-In December 2020, an issue of Edge revealed details about Silksong, with multiple screenshots and quotes from Gibson and Pellen.